caloisio/mentorbot/README.md

 alternative
 [Neovim](https://neovim.io)

-### the following are only required in order to run on real hardware
+### the following is only required in order to run on real hardware

 #### FRC Game Tools

 [FRC Game Tools](https://www.ni.com/en-us/support/downloads/drivers/download.frc-game-tools.html#369633)

+### these are only for special setup things

 #### FRC Radio Configuration Utility